mickcaff/Front-End-Mentor-Challenge-04-Social-Proof-Section/README.md

 ### What I learned

 This was my first challenge where I used CSS Grid.
-Over the past week I have completed two LinkedIn Learning courses that taught how to use CSS Grid and FlexBox.
+Over the past week, I have completed two LinkedIn Learning courses that taught myself how to use CSS Grid and FlexBox.

 I really enjoy using CSS Grid.
 It is a great tool for determining the layout of the page or component.